 Principles: Sodium hypochlorite, calcium hypochlorite, and NaDCC (sodium dichloroisocyanurate = sodium troclosene) belong to the most important chemical compounds available for field water disinfection.
-In Germany NaDCC is marketed e.g. as Micropur® forte, in the U.K. it is distributed e.g. as "Oasis Water Purification Tablets".
-Certisil combina® consist of sodium hypochlorite and ChloroSil® contains calcium hypochlorite.
-Efficacy of these substances is based on the formation of hypochlorous acid (HOCl) in water [26], [27].
-HOCl oxidises and thereby destroys structural proteins and metabolic enzymes of the microorganism which causes cell death.
-All drinking water relevant bacteria and viruses are susceptible to disinfection with hypochlorites.
-However, there is a limited effect on protozoa.
-Also, eggs and larvae of several helminths show an increased resistance against hypochlorous acid.
+In Germany NaDCC is marketed as Micropur[®] forte, in the U.K. it is distributed as "Oasis Water Purification Tablets".
+Certisil combina[®] consists of sodium hypochlorite and ChloroSil[®] contains calcium hypochlorite.
+Efficacy of these substances is based on the formation of hypochlorous acid (HOCI) in water [28].
+HOCI oxidises and thereby destroys structural proteins and metabolic enzymes of the microorganism which causes cell death.
+All relevant drinking water bacteria and viruses are susceptible to disinfection with hypochlorites.
+However, there is a limited effect on protozoa and the eggs and larvae of several helminths show an increased resistance against hypochlorous acid.

-Chemical oxidation neutralises some tastes and odors of water and removes colour to a certain extent.
-Oxidation of dissolved manganese and iron forms trivalent compounds that can be filtered from water [28].
+Chemical oxidation neutralises some tastes and odours of water and removes colour to some extent.
+Oxidation of dissolved manganese and iron forms trivalent compounds that can be filtered from water [29].
 If water contains larger amounts of organic material (e.g. algae), chlorine reacts with these substances to form chlorinated disinfection by-products (e.g. chloramines, trihalomethanes).
 This results in a strong chlorinous taste and odour of the water and can irritate mucous membranes.
-Furthermore, chlorine atoms which react with organic material cannot contribute to disinfection anymore, resulting in an increased chlorine demand.
+Furthermore, chlorine atoms which react with organic material cannot contribute to further disinfection resulting in an increased chlorine demand.

 Procedure: A sufficient amount of disinfectant must be added to the water (as indicated in the product's instruction manual).
 Shake well for homogeneous distribution of the disinfectant.
 Wait for an appropriate amount of time as given by the instructions.
 In cold water disinfection takes longer (about 2-4 times for every 10°C).
 Careful warming of the water (to about 20°C) shortens the time necessary for disinfection.
-Turbid water should be pre-filtered to reduce the amount of chlorine used up by organic substances and to minimise the formation of chemical byproducts.
-Note: It is often recommended that at the end of the time necessary for disinfection the water should taste a bit of chlorine.
-Otherwise there was not sufficient disinfectant added before.
-In this case add the same amount of disinfectant as before and wait the same time for disinfection.
-However, since the threshold to smell chlorine is very individual and varies over a significant range this often referenced advice seems to be not reliable and therefore not recommended by UIAA MedCom.
+Turbid water should be pre-filtered to reduce the amount of chlorine used up by organic substances and to minimise the formation of chemical by-products.
+Note: It is often recommended that at the end of the time necessary for disinfection the water should taste a bit of chlorine, otherwise more chlorine should be added.
+The UIAA MedCom has decided to abandon this recommendation for two reasons: 1) The threshold of chlorine taste and smell differs significantly between individuals and does therefore not constitute a reliable criterion.
+2) Smell and taste of chlorine can also indicate heavy organic pollution with an increased chlorine demand instead of an adequate disinfection.